 Implant dentures can be removable or permanent.
 Both have benefits depending on a patient’s needs.

-A snap-in denture is a denture that hooks onto dental implants but can be removed to sleep or clean.
+A snap-in denture is a denture that hooks onto dental implants but can be removed when a person goes to sleep or wants to clean them.
 They work well for people who are missing teeth due to tooth decay or injury and want to restore their function and esthetics.

 These dentures are an excellent option for people who want a more permanent solution than removable appliances like a conventional denture or partial denture.

 A downside of snap-in dentures is that the prosthesis can require repair or replacement over time.
-Patients will experience their implant abutment become loose or require tightening after some time.
+Patients will experience their implant abutment becoming loose or requiring tightening after some time.

 Permanent dentures are similar to snap-in dentures in that they require dental implants.

 However, they are a permanent option because your dentist will attach your denture to the dental implant where it cannot be removed at home.
 If there is a problem, your dentist will have to unscrew the appliance from the dental implant.

 If you are only missing a single tooth, a single dental implant may be the best option for you.
 Dental implants are the closest dental treatment that mimics natural teeth.
 Single implants are great for people who are missing teeth from tooth decay, trauma, or congenitally missing teeth.